MatrixOrbital/EVE-School/README.md

 **Instructions:**

-The example is configured for a 4.3" display resistive touch, to change the display used edit:
+The example is configured for a 4.3" display, to change the display used edit:

 Eve2_81x.h --> // Panel specific setup parameters